 Benedictine provides an individualized and multi-disciplinary approach with regular communication and collaboration amongst all team members - school, residential, therapists, family, local school systems, and placing agencies.
-The mission is "helping children and adults with developmental disabilities achieve their greatest potential."
+The mission is "supporting children and adults living with intellectual and developmental disabilities so they can achieve their greatest potential."
 This mission is achieved through educational, daily living, social and vocational tasks in classroom, residential, vocational, and community settings.